User Guide Cancel

 Adjust transition alignment

-You can change the alignment of a transition placed between two clips in the Quick view timeline or the Expert view timeline using the Transition contextual control.
+You can change the alignment of a transition placed between two clips in the Sceneline or the Advanced view timeline using the Transition Controls.
 A transition need not be centered or strictly aligned with a cut.
 You can drag the transition to reposition it over a cut as desired.
-The Transition contextual control also contains options to specify alignment.
+The Transition Controls also contains options to specify alignment.

 Whether clips have trimmed frames determines how you can align a transition between them.